 In the sense of determining the meaning of the agent in this work, a computational agent can be defined as a software module, with high degree of cohesion, with well-defined scope, with autonomy and taking part in a certain context whose changes are perceived by the agent.
-These perceptions may change the agent behavior and it may promote other changes in the context [PRADO et al 1998] [FRANKLIN et GRAESSER 1996] [SCHMEIL 1999] [YUFENG et SHUZHEN 1999].
+These perceptions may change the agent behavior and it may promote other changes in the context [12] [20][21][26].

 The referred agents are cohesive objects instanced from a hierarchy of classes created to treat classes of factory's elements.
-In fact, in the pattern instance, the instantiated agents (from low levels of the hierarchy of classes) permit to better specify specific characteristics, whereas the more high level of classes of agent gives the generic behavior of them.
-Each agent captures the states of the monitored elements by interfacing with feedback elements (e.g. sensors, hardware and software) or by deduction of states using determined artifice (e.g. watchdogs or information correlation) [SIMÃO et al 2002] [SIMÃO et STADZISZ 2002].
+In fact, in the pattern instance, the instantiated agents (from low levels of the hierarchy of classes) permit to better specify specific characteristics, whereas the higher level of classes of agent gives the generic behavior of them.
+Each agent captures the states of the monitored elements by interfacing with feedback elements (e.g. sensors, hardware and software) or by deduction of states using determined artifice (e.g. watchdogs or information correlation) [24][25].